watership-down/watership-down.github.io/_posts/2020-05-08-times-article.md

 _..._

-[Richard Morrison](https://twitter.com/RichmoMusic?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) discusses the political relevance of Watership Down today, explores the virtues and fears of its heroes, and finds the optimism of the book's message.
+Celebrating the centenary of Richard Adams' birth, [Richard Morrison](https://twitter.com/RichmoMusic?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) discusses the enduring relevance and meaning of Watership Down.

 You can read the full article on the [Times website](https://www.thetimes.co.uk/article/be6d33f4-905c-11ea-a1ff-1dde97c98818) (paywall).